 Our boats are all fitted with 12volt sockets, similar to the cigarette lighters that you used to get in cars, therefore we recommend bringing the necessary equipment in order to charge your devices.
 If you don’t have one of these to hand and don’t fancy purchasing one, have no fear!
 Most of the tavernas will be perfectly happy for you to charge your items while you are having your meal, just remember to take them back to the boat with you!
 You'll need to pack a two pin adaptor plug if you're looking to charge your electrical devices on shore.

 Probably one of the most useful items that you may never think of – something to separate your clean and dirty clothes.
 There’s nothing fun about mixing it all in your holiday bag, especially on a boat where you won't have a laundry basket.
 Bring a drawstring laundry bag and keep everything neat and tidy, it will make a world of difference for your boating experience!

 7. Snorkelling gear/fishing gear

-Limited places throughout the areas we operate in supply snorkels and fishing rods, so if you are keen for either of these activities we recommend bringing your own from home.
-There are some beautiful areas to snorkel in, such as the North Ionian near Sivota Mourtos, Two Rock Bay just up from Parga and Emerald Bay on Antipaxos Island.
+Limited places throughout the areas we operate in sell snorkels and fishing rods, so if you are keen for either of these activities we recommend bringing your own from home.
+There are some beautiful areas to snorkel in, such as the North Ionian near Sivota Mourtos, Two Rock Bay just south of Parga and Emerald Bay on Antipaxos Island.
 A great area for fishing in the North Ionian is Sivota Mourtos.
 For deep sea fishing try in between Paxos and Parga, and Ay.
 Euphemia and Fiskardo in the South Ionian.

 8. Deck of cards